Doubly geometric quantum control

 \subsection{Geometric phases and holonomy}

-Aharanov and Anandan~\cite{PhysRevLett.58.1593} showed that there is a geometric phase associated with any cyclic evolution that starts from state $\ket{\psi(0)}$ and ends in the parallel state $\ket{\psi(T)}$ at time $T$.
+Aharonov and Anandan~\cite{PhysRevLett.58.1593} showed that there is a geometric phase associated with any cyclic evolution that starts from state $\ket{\psi(0)}$ and ends in the parallel state $\ket{\psi(T)}$ at time $T$.
 This phase is given by

 The right-hand side of the first line of Eq.~\eqref{eq:def_of_geometric_phase} amounts to subtracting the dynamical phase from the total phase, $\beta_g(T)=\beta_{\text{total}}(T)-\beta_d(T)$.
 The dynamical phase is often written as an integral of the expectation value of the Hamiltonian, $\bra{\psi(t)} H(t) \ket{\psi(t)}$.
 Note however that this expression is frame-dependent, as we discuss in Appendix~\ref{appendix:def_DP}.
 The second line of Eq.~\eqref{eq:def_of_geometric_phase} comes from mapping $\ket{\psi(t)}$ onto state $\ket{\nu(t)}$ in a projective space defined such that all parallel $\ket{\psi(t)}$ map to the same $\ket{\nu(t)}$.
 In the case of a two-level system, which is the focus of this work, $\ket{\nu(t)}$ lives on the Bloch sphere.
 This mapping is illustrated in Fig.~\ref{fig:holonomic_paths}(a).
 The area enclosed by the trajectory of $\ket{\nu(t)}$ determines the geometric phase.
-It is worth noting that unlike in the case of the Berry phase \cite{Berry.Geometric.Phase}, the Aharanov-Anandan phase is defined without reference to an adiabatic condition; it is exact for any cyclic evolution.
-Hereafter, we refer to the Aharanov-Anandan phase as the geometric phase.
+It is worth noting that unlike in the case of the Berry phase \cite{Berry.Geometric.Phase}, the Aharonov-Anandan phase is defined without reference to an adiabatic condition; it is exact for any cyclic evolution.
+Hereafter, we refer to the Aharonov-Anandan phase as the geometric phase.